 Featured image: Matevž Paternoster photo of 5.200 years old wheel found near Ljubljana

-Integrated reporting (IR) is global initiative to upgrade organizational reporting.
+Integrated reporting (IR) is a global initiative to upgrade organisational reporting.

 From the perspective of traditional reporting IR objectives are difficult to understand.
-Or better: they could be understood, but those that are familiar with financial reporting only and are suspicious already about environmental or CSR reporting take them as too vague and unattainable.
+Or better: they could be understood, but those familiar with financial reporting only, are suspicious already about environmental, or CSR reporting as too vague and inconclusive.

 My simple explanation of IR objectives is slightly more direct as the one mentioned on IIRC page.
 I would rather state that:

-IR aim is to make a story from numbers and extract numbers from stories.
+IR aim is to make a story from numbers and derive numbers from stories.

-To understand this statement one should understand couple of predispositions that traditional accountants and corporate reporters do not take as important for the business they run:
+To understand this statement, one should understand a couple of predispositions that traditional accountants and corporate reporters do not take as important for the business they run.

-- Organizations (corporations, NGO’s, governmental institutions, public companies, municipalities, states…) are memetic entities.
-The only difference of human organizations from all other known organizations (physical, biological …) is that they might sometimes produce physical outputs and that they use physical resources, but their production of added value happens on memetic level only.
-Birds use woods for their protection while humans use woods for protection and for memetic value exchange.
-(Please follow tag “memes” on this page to find more about memes).
+Organisations (corporations, NGO’s, governmental institutions, public companies, municipalities, states…) are memetic entities.
+All organisations, human, physical, biological,… take physical inputs and produce physical outputs.
+The only distinct feature of human organisations is the production of memetic added value.
+Birds use woods for their protection while humans use woods both for protection and memetic value exchange.
+(Follow tag “memes” on this page to find more about memes).

-- Values of goods for humans do not lie in their physicality, but in their memetic value.
-Same piece of woods is worth almost nothing if its memetic value is “a log” but if it’s memetic value is “5.200 years old wooden wheel from Slovenia” then its value is enormous.
-Artefacts produced by humans have values on memetic level.
-Organizations are human artefacts.
-That is why book value of any company tells you very little about the real value of such company.
-Book value can be understood as “log value” of mentioned wheel, while incomparable larger value of such company lies in its memetic value.
+Values of goods for humans do not lie in their physicality, but their memetic value.
+The same wood is worth almost nothing if its memetic value is “a log” but if it’s memetic value is “5.200 years old wooden wheel from Slovenia” then its value is enormous.
+Artefacts produced by humans have thus values on the memetic level mainly.
+Organisations are human artefacts.
+That is why any company’s book value tells you very little about such a company’s real value.
+Book value can be understood as “log value” of the mentioned wheel, while an incomparable larger value of such a company lies in its memetic value.

-- It is true that traditional accounting tried to decipher “real value” through concepts like “goodwill” or “intangibles”, but especially “intangibles” gives us completely wrong impression of something that can not be expressed in words.
-Quite contrary: such “intangibles” lie solely in domain of words and pictures.
-What else one could expect from traditional accountants than to lead us into dead end.
-It is book value that is really intangible and something that IR has to do tangible (memetic) while so called goodwill as a story has to find solid (integrated) financial expression.
-Let us be clear: There is book value there is memetic value of any human artefact.
+On the contrary: it is a book value that is really intangible and something that IR has to do tangible (memetic).
+In contrast, so-called goodwill as a story has to find solid (integrated) financial expression.
+Let us be clear: There is book value, and there is a memetic value of any human artefact.

-- Success of any biological creature rests on its reporting system.
-Each phenotype (emerged from its genotype) gets vast number of outside and inside reports: about the temperature, predator threats and mating opportunities from outside and zillions of internal feedbacks from one cell to another and from one organ to another.
-Each biological organization employs highly elaborated integrated reporting system on genetic (biological) level.
-Biological reporting system that would not be integrated would not be successful.
+The success of any biological creature rests on its reporting system.
+Each phenotype (emerged from its genotype) gets a vast number of outside and inside reports: about the temperature, predator threats and mating opportunities from outside and zillions of internal feedback from one cell to another and from one organ another.
+Each biological organisation employs highly elaborated integrated reporting system on the genetic (biological) level.
+The biological reporting system that would not be integrated would not be successful.

-- Organizations as man made entities (artefacts) live only on memetic level.
-They exists on physical level, but do not live on physical level.
-They are not biological entities that could live on physical level.
-They cannot reproduce on genetic level, but they reproduce vigorously on memetic level.
-For that reason they follow all rules that evolutionary biology explained as prerequisites for life.
-Organizations are alive on memetic level.
+Organisations as human-made entities (artefacts) live only on the memetic level.
+They exist on a physical level but do not live on a physical level.
+They are not biological entities that could live on a physical level.
+They cannot reproduce on a genetic level, but they reproduce vigorously on a memetic level.
+For that reason, they follow all rules that evolutionary biology explained as prerequisites for life.
+Organisations are alive on a memetic level.
 They reproduce on that level.
-Organizations are memotypes.
+Organisations are memotypes.
 Memes use them (and us) for their reproduction.
-Memes reproduce through organizations.
+Memes reproduce through organisations.

-It was important to state those above predispositions for they instruct us how to understand the reality that we have to express its reporting system.
+It was important to state those above predispositions to instruct us how to understand the reality that we have to express its reporting system.
 We cannot report about something that we do not understand.
-Traditional accounting not only does not understand organizational reality but even misleads us all about it.
+Traditional accounting not only does not understand organisational reality but even misleads us all about it.

-The concept of 6 capitals introduced by IIRC is a good step towards integration of various value creation mechanisms and finally towards their reporting.
-But until they won’t be understood as end results of memetic activity, of memetic value chain creations, the gap between numbers and words will not be breached.
-Apparently there is not so easy for accountants to understand that the number (value) is only frozen end result of memetic value creation.
-It is a task for IR community to focus on memetic value creation first.
+The concept of 6 capitals introduced by IIRC is a good step towards integrating various value creation mechanisms and finally towards their reporting.
+But until they aren’t understood as memetic activity results, results of memetic value chain creations, we will not breach the gap between numbers and words.
+Apparently, there is not so easy for accountants to understand that the number (value) is only frozen result of memetic value creation.
+It is a task for the IR community to focus on memetic value creation first.